Track English sounds - parrot what you hear!

 5. Repeat for sound

-In the last post, you learned about ‘Tracking.’
+In the last post, we talked about ‘Tracking.’
 Listen to a conversation and repeat exactly what you hear.
 Don’t think about meaning – just focus on sound.

 6. Repeat for meaning